1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23

-It might seem surprising that many companies ask for stricter regulations, especially around CO₂ emissions.
-How does that make sense?
-Tighter rules often require sizable investments, affecting the bottom line in the short term.
-But businesses are also run by people — people with families, with kids, with concerns about the future.
-Many companies genuinely want to improve but face tough competition.
-If others keep using cheaper fuels, harmful materials, and underpaid labor, being a good business could easily become being an out of business.
+But it’s actually not so strange.
+Businesses are run by people — people with families, kids, and concerns about the future.
+Companies with mature and forward-looking leadership genuinely want to improve their ecological equation.
+But they face tough competition.
+If others keep using fossil fuels, harmful materials, and underpaid labor, being a good business can quickly become being out of business.

 In all this, governments have a huge role to play — a role that has become increasingly difficult as more politicians turn to populism.
 Still, the core responsibility of government remains: to safeguard the long-term freedom and prosperity of its citizens.
-To fulfill that promise, governments must look further ahead and pass rules that protect our future — and that of our children.
+To fulfill that promise, governments must look further ahead — and pass rules that protect our future, and that of our children.

 Integrate Biodiversity in all Decision-Making